Bubblbu/this-and-that/pages/articles/2017-01-23-hello-world/index.md

 **How to use Hypothesis**

-I am aware that their webpage is quite secretive concerning the trivial sufferings of a [nOOb](http://www.urbandictionary.com/define.php?term=n00b&defid=284896), but I recommend their [quick start guide](https://hypothesis.zendesk.com/hc/en-us/articles/230742327-Quick-start-guide).
-If you're too lazy for that (or simply don't want to install another extension for ever-memory-hogging Chrome), you can also simply sign-up [here](https://hypothes.is/signup) and start annotating on this page.
+I am aware that their webpage is quite secretive about questions concerning basic usage, but luckily they created a great [quick start guide](https://hypothesis.zendesk.com/hc/en-us/articles/230742327-Quick-start-guide).
+If you're too lazy for that (or simply don't want to install another extension for ever-memory-hogging Chrome), you can also sign-up [here](https://hypothes.is/signup) and start annotating on this page.
 Hypothesis is *enabled per default*.

 A few final remarks about Hypothesis on this blog:

-+ All annotations can be either public or private (or just available to groups)
++ All annotations can be either public or private (or just available to groups of users)
-+ The annatations are backep up on Hypothesis' servers.
-Which means that the effort will not be lost in case I move this blog to a new domain.
++ The annatations are backed up on Hypothesis' servers.
+Which means that annotations won't be lost, even if I decide to move this blog to a new domain.
-+ I am not sure about the mobile support yet, but I will probably disable Hypothesis on mobile devices.
++ I am still pondering the question of mobile support, but currently I recommend to use Hypothesis on desktop devices.

 <figure class="floatRight">
     <img style="height: 150px;" src="./github.png" alt="GitHub">